 Your contacts may even reach out about receiving strange emails from you.

-2. Did you actually change your passwords?
+2. Did you change your passwords?

 A compromised email account is a golden ticket for any aspiring hacker.
 Once they get inside, they can attempt to crack accounts associated with that email address.
 You need to make sure those passwords weren’t changed without your knowledge.